SullyGreene/TinyAGI/Documents/task_manager.md

 ## Key Components

-- **execute_tasks**: Main method that processes each task by invoking the relevant plugin with the specified agent and tool.
+- **execute_tasks**: Main method that processes each task by invoking the relevant plugin with the specified agent, tool, and input data.
 - **save_output**: Saves the result of a task to a file if configured to do so.

 ## Usage